yowainwright/yowainwright.github.io/_posts/2016-09-19-reframing-content.md

 **CSS (aspect ratio)**

-In this sass mixin, we're assuming that the aspect ratio is 16:9 but we can override it to make the perfect image ratio size.
+In this sass mixin, the default aspect ratio is 16:9 but we can override that to make the reframe a perfect ratio of the embed's original size.

 {% highlight sass %}